ulbergc/EQlocator/README.md

 ## Project Idea/Business Value
 How can we transfer the contents of a large database from one format to another with minimal downtime, while allowing additions and updates to the original database?
 I'll present a method to do this and to validate that the final information is the same between the databases.

+Specific business case to transfer from non-relational to relational database?

 ## Tech Stack
-Two database formats: PostgreSQL, ?
+Two database formats: MongoDB, MySQL
-Transfer tool: Airflow, Presto?
+Transfer tool: Presto, Hive, Pig?
+Monitor tool: Airflow

 ## Data Source
 Example: Amazon customer reviews